CarbonComputers/Hackberry-Pi-CM5/README.md

 * [Assembly Guidelines](https://github.com/ZitaoTech/HackberryPiCM5/tree/main/Assembly)

   # <a name='Hardware  '>Hardware</a>
-In this page there is detailed hardware explanation about HackberryPi_CM5.
-The idea is to help those guys who are interested to make adapter board for CM5 and the hardware concept of the keyboard and so on.
-For more information please check on this page.
+This page offers an in-depth hardware overview of the HackberryPi_CM5, designed to guide anyone interested in creating an adapter board for the CM5 module, exploring the keyboard’s hardware architecture, and related concepts.
+For more details, please visit this page.
 * [Hardware](https://github.com/ZitaoTech/HackberryPiCM5/tree/main/Hardware)